-Counts One and Two of the Second Superseding Indictment charge the defendants with conspiracy to and corruptly obstructing, influencing, or impeding an "official proceeding," -i.e., Congress's certification of the Electoral College vote on January 6, 2021 - in violation of 18 U.S.C. §§ 1512(k) and (c)(2) and 2.
-Count Two states:
+Count Ten of the Superseding Indictment charges the Defendants with corruptly obstructing, influencing, or impeding an "official proceeding," - i.e., Congress's certification of the Electoral College vote on January 6, 2021 - in violation of 18 U.S.C. § 1512(c)(2).
+Count Ten states:

-On or about January 6, 2021, within the District of Columbia and elsewhere, ERIC MUNCHEL and LISA EISENHART, attempted to, and did, corruptly obstruct, influence, and impede an official proceeding, that is, a proceeding before Congress, specifically, Congress's certification of the Electoral College vote as set out in the Twelfth Amendment of the Constitution of the United States and 3 U.S.C. §§ 15-18.
-ECF No. 140 at 2.
+On or about January 6, 2021, within the District of Columbia and elsewhere, RYAN SAMSEL, JAMES TATE GRANT, PAUL RUSSELL JOHNSON, STEPHEN CHASE RANDOLPH, and JASON BENJAMIN BLYTHE, along with others known and unknown to the Grand Jury, attempted to, and did, corruptly obstruct, influence, and impede an official proceeding, that is, a proceeding before Congress, specifically, Congress's certification of the Electoral College vote as set out in the Twelfth Amendment of the Constitution of the United States and 3